camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Visualization
 <img width="648" height="368" alt="image" src="https://github.com/user-attachments/assets/71c40d1c-b536-4444-a075-7520b7288b19" /> <br>
-This graph compares the total number of personal records achieved by date.
-The blue line increased at 7.6 percent.
-In other words, every time I completed a workout with a focus on volume training, I had a 7.6 percent chance to obtain a personal best.
-On the other hand, the red line intensity-focused training grew at 25.8 percent demonstrating the key difference in productivity between the two kinds of workout plans.
+This graph compares the cumulative number of personal records achieved over time.
+The text highlights the Personal Record Success Rate for each training style, calculated from the focus data.
+During volume-focused training, 7.6% of all sets resulted in a personal record.
+In contrast, during intensity-focused training, that success rate jumped to 25.8%.
+The steeper slope of the red line visually confirms that PRs were achieved at a much faster rate during the intensity block.

 # Conclusion
 Through my findings with Logistic Regression, I can confidently say that intensity-focused training is significantly more effective at producing progressive overload than volume-focused training.
 The results are not ambiguous and are highly statistically significant, meaning it is extremely unlikely this finding is due to random chance. <br>